Veterans can calculate their combined rating using the VA disability calculator in order to determine what their monthly benefits will be.

 The VA utilizes the ‘Whole Person Theory’ when calculating the combined disability rating for veterans with multiple impairments.
 This distinctive method evaluates a veteran’s overall ability to maintain employment rather than their quality of life or compensation structure.

-Unlike worker’s compensation, which often considers adjustments to a person’s standard of living, the VA’s system is centered on a veteran’s vocational capacity.
+Unlike worker’s compensation, which often considers adjustments to a person’s standard of living, the VA’s system for assessing a combined disability rating is centered on a veteran’s vocational capacity.

 The Whole Person Theory operates on the premise that each disability impacts the remaining healthy portion of a veteran’s body.
 By assessing how these conditions cumulatively affect employability, the VA aims to create a fair representation of a veteran’s ability to work.